0xhitesh-91/avtaar/assignment-1/README.md

 	> git clone https://github.com/0xhitesh-91/avtaar.git

+2. Change current branch to assignment-1 using

+	> git checkout assignment-1

-2. Copy path of this repo and paste into your favourite browser with trailing /index.html
+3. Copy path of this repo and paste into your favourite browser with trailing /index.html

 	> /home/path_to_clone_repo/index.html

-3. Congratulations!, project is up and running
+4. Congratilation! project is up and runnning, enter your username and have fun

 ## Screenshot of final output